 The outputs of the GM-PHD filter are stacked at each time step as a set of tracks (we discuss with more details in Section~\ref{sec:gm-phd_algorithm}).
-According to Mahler~\cite{mahler2007statistical}, PHD is more likely JPDA than MHT in spirit as the association between PHD components and tracks takes place in the current time step, whereas MHT considers the possible whole history of track.
-For track maintenance, a few temporal association schemes have been proposed: Lin \etal~\cite{lin2004data} proposed the peak-to-track association as a two dimensional assignment problem; Panta \etal~\cite{panta2007novel} presented the track-to-estimate association based on SMC-PHD; and the GM-PHD-based track-to-estimate association was proposed by the same authors in the Reference~\cite{panta2009data}.
-In this work, we adopt the temporal association proposed by the Reference~\cite{panta2009data}.
+According to Mahler~\cite{mahler2007statistical}, the PHD is more likely JPDA than MHT in spirit as the association between the PHD components and tracks takes place in the current time step, whereas MHT considers the possible whole history of track.
+For track maintenance, a few temporal association schemes have been proposed: Lin \etal~\cite{lin2004data} proposed the peak-to-track association as a two dimensional assignment problem; Panta \etal~\cite{panta2007novel} presented the track-to-estimate association based on the SMC-PHD; and the GM-PHD-based track-to-estimate association was proposed by the same authors in Reference~\cite{panta2009data}.
+In this work, we adopt the temporal association proposed by Panta~\etal~\cite{panta2009data}.